middletemplelibrary/Botany-at-Middle-Temple/README.md

 ## MS146, Records of The Society of the Bears

 A set of five manuscript records was deposited in the Library on 9 June, 1826.
 The ‘Society’ was in fact a group of men, mostly barristers from the four Inns who met regularly, starting in 1738, until the ‘Society’ was wound up in 1823.
 They met to place bets and make wagers on a variety of topics, and held their meetings in taverns and coffee houses, such as Serle’s, located at Lincoln’s Inn, and Will’s located at 1 Bow Street.
 Will’s was known as the ‘Wits’ Coffee House’, but by the time the Society met there, it had fallen out of fashion.
 Both Robert Matthew Casberd, the prosecuting counsel, and Charles Abbot, the trial judge in the Donnall case, were members of the Society.
-Bets were placed, and dues paid, with bottles of port and wine.\
+Bets were placed, and dues paid, with bottles of port and wine.
-\
+<br><br>
 Coffee houses were popular social venues in the seventeenth and eighteenth centuries, attracting men (and sometimes women) from all levels of society.
 Although known to earlier travellers, coffee as a drink was introduced to England from Turkey in 1652.
 Coffee is produced by brewing the dried, roasted seeds of the berries of Coffea plants.
 Coffee was believed to cure headaches, gout, and some skin conditions.
 Sir Nicholas Lawes introduced coffee to Jamaica in 1728, but its cultivation and profitability relied on the exploitation of slave labour.
 At the time of his death in 1731, he owned 478 slaves.
-Lawes’ son Temple is named in one of the draft deeds listed in the Library’s eighteenth-century manuscript of conveyancing precedents, MS37.\
+Lawes’ son Temple is named in one of the draft deeds listed in the Library’s eighteenth-century manuscript of conveyancing precedents, MS37.
-\
+<br><br>
 [Follow this link to access a transcription of all five volumes of the Records, and a list of the Society’s members.](https://www.middletemple.org.uk/library/library-collections/rare-books-manuscripts/manuscripts-collection/society-bears)

 <param ve-image